Amangoapp/amango/README.md

 # SCManager
-SCManager is an app to manage all of your accounts accross different websites.
+SCManager is an app to manage all of your accounts across different websites.